y001j/uringnet/README.md

 ### Should You adopt it in your project

-Though UringNet is designed to be used in IoT platforms originally, but it does provide basic TCP and UDP network functions.
+Though UringNet is designed to be used in IoT platforms originally, it does provide basic TCP and UDP network functions.
 If your project really need to handle extremely huge data traffic, you can give it a try.

 In most cases, you could just use more mature network frameworks, for example, Go [net](https://golang.org/pkg/net/)/[http](https://pkg.go.dev/net/http), [netty](https://netty.io/), [libuv](https://github.com/libuv/libuv).

 ## Get Started

-UringNet has full reference to the existing network framework like gnet, netty... some usage are similar like gnet.
+UringNet extensively references existing network frameworks such as gnet and Netty, with some usage patterns closely resembling those of gnet.
+Please note that UringNet is based on io_uring and, therefore, requires running on the Linux operating system with a kernel version higher than or equal to 5.1.

 ### Install UringNet: